Office of Federal Contract Compliance Programs (OFCCP)

 Several factors contribute to limiting the ability of individuals with disabilities to seek, find, keep, and thrive in jobs.
 The existence of an outdated framework that does not reflect the realities of today’s workplace or current disability rights law; the persistent unemployment and underutilization of individuals with disabilities; and certain institutional and process barriers are all limiting factors.
 It is these factors, and others, that highlight the need for new regulations.

-No, several Section 503 requirements remain unchanged.
-OFCCP republished all of the Section 503 implementing regulations in the Final Rule, whether or not the individual regulation changed, to make the Final Rule easier to read and understand.
+No, several Section 503 requirements remain unchanged in the new regulations.
+OFCCP republished all of the Section 503 implementing regulations when it published the Final Rule in the Federal Register, whether or not the individual regulation changed, to make the Final Rule easier to read and understand.

 Yes.
 OFCCP received more than 400 comments on the NPRM from contractors, disability rights organizations, and others during the public comment period.
-In light of the comments, we made several changes in the Final Rule.
-The result is a Final Rule that increases contractor accountability for compliance with their affirmative action obligations, but provides contractors with greater flexibility than the NPRM originally proposed.
+In light of the comments, we made several changes to the proposed regulations.
+The resulting new regulations increase contractor accountability for compliance with their affirmative action obligations, but provide contractors with greater flexibility than the NPRM originally proposed.